 DR Stollery, QC, LLM

-The Chancellor is titular head of the University, and represents the public interest in the University.
-Elected for a four-year term of office by the Senate, the Chancellor is chair of the Senate, an ex officio member of the Board of Governors, confers all degrees and represents the University at ceremonial occasions.
+The Chancellor is titular head of the University and represents the public interest in the University.
+Elected for a four-year term of office by the University Senate, the Chancellor chairs the Senate, serves as an ex officio member of the Board of Governors, confers all degrees, and represents the University at ceremonial occasions.

 The President and Vice-Chancellor

 DH Turpin, CM, PhD, LLD, FRSC

 The President reports to the Board of Governors, and as the University's chief representative, models the values of the institution locally, provincially, nationally and internationally.
 The President is the lead spokesperson with the various levels of government, and industry, and leads in promoting the University's fundraising initiatives.
 The President promotes the University's vision as expressed in For the Public Good and ensures the work of the governing bodies (General Faculties Council, the Senate and the Board of Governors) is focused on the achievement of the vision.
 This portfolio oversees the senior executive team to ensure the long-term sustainability of the University.